Food bank: United States

-Some U.S. cities have organizations that provide dog and cat food for pets whose owners qualify for food assistance.
-For example, Daffy's Pet Soup Kitchen in Lawrenceville, Georgia is considered the largest pet food aid agency in Georgia, distributing over 800,000 pounds of dog and cat food in 2012.
+Some US cities have organizations that provide dog and cat food for pets whose owners qualify for food assistance.
+For example, Daffy's Pet Soup Kitchen in Lawrenceville, Georgia, is considered the largest pet food aid agency in Georgia, distributing over 800,000 pounds of dog and cat food in 2012.
 Daffy's Pet Soup Kitchen was started in 1997 by Tom Wargo, a repairman who was working in an elderly woman's home when he noticed her sharing her Meals on Wheels lunch with her pet cat because she could not afford cat food.
 Daffy's was one of seven non-profit organizations recognized by Barefoot Wine in 2013 through a $10,000 donation and by being featured on labels of the vintner's Impression Red Blend wines.
-Pet Buddies Food Pantry in Atlanta, Georgia is another example of an establishment that provides food aid for pets.
+Pet Buddies Food Pantry in Atlanta, Georgia, is another example of an establishment that provides food aid for pets.
 The St. Augustine Humane Society in St. Augustine, Florida, distributes over 1,600 pounds of pet food each month to families who are experiencing economic hardship and cannot afford to feed their pets.